Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 Pros

-- Allows up to 3 pets per apartment with no weight limit (most buildings cap at 2 pets with weight restrictions)
+- Allows up to 3 pets per apartment with no weight limit (most buildings cap at 2 with weight restrictions)

 - Rooftop infinity pool, 24-hour fitness center, co-working space, gated dog park